Unique Properties of Flat Minima in Deep Networks: Experiments with Nonlinear Networks

 \section{Experiments with Nonlinear Networks}

 Our theoretical results apply to linear networks.
 Yet, as we now empirically illustrate, they also nicely capture the behavior of nonlinear networks.
-Here, we trained a six-layer fully connected network with ReLU activation functions to denoise images of handwritten digits.
-We used the MNIST dataset \cite{lecun1998mnist} and simulated zero-mean white Gaussian noise of standard deviation $1.25$, where the pixel range of the clean images is $[0,1]$.
-The input, output, and all intermediate representations had 784 dimensions, so that the total number of parameters was over $3.6$M. We minimized the quadratic loss \eqref{eq:VectorLossFuncDef} using two different optimization methods: (i)~SGD with a large step size and moderate batch size, a configuration that is known to converge to wide minima \cite{keskar2016large}; (ii)~Adam \cite{kingma2014adam} with a small step size, which can converge to sharp minima \cite{wu2018sgd}.
-We ran each method with four different random initializations, and calculated the top eigenvalue of the Hessian at the minimum it converged to, by using the power method.
-We found this eigenvalue was indeed significantly smaller (roughly $6\times$) for the minima found by SGD.
-For more details about the two configurations, see App.~\ref{appendix:Experiments}.
+To show this, we trained fully connected networks with ReLU activation functions to denoise images of handwritten digits.
+We used the MNIST dataset \cite{lecun1998mnist} and simulated zero-mean white Gaussian noise of standard deviation $1.25$, where the pixel range of the clean images was $[0,1]$.
+The input, output, and all intermediate representations had 784 dimensions, so that the total number of parameters was over $600,000\times m$ for an $m$-layer network.
+We minimized the quadratic loss using SGD without momentum.

+We start by demonstrating Theorem~\ref{theorem:LamdaMaxMinimalValue}, which asserts that all minima become sharper as the depth of the network increases.
+Figure~\ref{fig:Theorem1} visualizes the result of training networks of different depths using varying step sizes.
+For each configuration, we measured the top eigenvalue of the Hessian using the power method.
+Thus, each tile in Fig.~\ref{fig:Theorem1_a} corresponds to a different trained network, where $\lambda_{\max}( \Hess_{\weightsPointVec} )$ is color-coded and white tiles correspond to non-converged runs.
+We can see that larger step sizes indeed lead to flatter minima (\ie more bluish tiles).
+Also, notice that the maximal step size allowing convergence behaves as $ 1/m $, in accordance with Theorem~\ref{theorem:LamdaMaxMinimalValue}.
+Now, for each network depth, we took the lowest measured sharpness, and plotted it against the number of layers in Fig.~\ref{fig:Theorem1_b}.
+Here we can see that the flattest minima indeed get sharper as the network gets deeper.
+Particularly, the behavior is roughly linear, as \eqref{eq:LamdaMaxMinimalValue} predicts.

+In the experiment above, we used identity initialization, as Lemma~\ref{lemma:WidestMinimaConvergence} suggests this should lead to a flat minimum.
+To verify that this is indeed the case, we repeated the experiment with the initialization of \citet{he2015delving}.
+As can be seen in Fig.~\ref{fig:Lemma1_a}, in this case SGD indeed converges to sharper minima, and cannot accommodate large step sizes.
+To further compare these initializations, we plot the loss function during training in Fig.~\ref{fig:Lemma1_b}.
+We can see that with identity initialization, the loss rapidly convergence already at an early stage, whereas with random initialization it decreases only at later iterations.
+This shows that identity initialization indeed leads to flatter minima, as Lemma~\ref{lemma:WidestMinimaConvergence} predicts, and that SGD converges faster to flat solutions.